OWASP/www-policy/operational/events.md

 ### Discount codes

-For paid events, event teams can provide a discount code to encourage early bird registrationor partner discounts.
+For paid events, event teams can provide a discount code to encourage early bird registration or partner discounts.

 Discount code requests shall be provided no later than 15 days before the opening of event ticketing.
 Each event has a revenue forecast built on a particular number of tickets sold at various discounts.
 Discount code budgeting should ensure that discounted ticket prices still cover the costs associated with the event.